Efficient Continual Pre-training for Building Domain Specific Large Language Models: Results and Analysis

+Note, 10\% of domain data (2.39B) translates to less than 1\% of the 300 billion tokens base Pythia was trained on.
+Hence, being selective during the data curation process for continual pre-training can have large effects on domain performance at a small cost.
 These results demonstrate the effectiveness of continual pre-training on domains and task (sub-domains).
 A natural question that arises from this exercise is \textbf{\emph{whether the LLM is losing its generality by being further tuned on a narrow domain?}} In short, is the LLM becoming a specialist at the expense of being a generalist?
 We answer this question by measuring the performance of continually pre-trained LLM variants on out-of-domain tasks which Pythia was evaluated on.
 Table~\ref{tab:standard} shows the performance on the standard four non-finance tasks.
-We do not observe any significant change in the performance on the four out-of-domain tasks except for DACP with 100\% data.
-Hence, \emph{by being selective about the data to use for continual pre-training, we can keep the LLM's original capability intact while improving their domain performance.}
+We do not observe any significant change in the performance on the four out-of-domain tasks.